 Given our collective obsession with our smartphones, it’s not surprising that face-based biometrics are becoming the most popular method of authentication thanks in large part to Apple’s Face ID.

 With 3DS2’s frictionless flow, cardholders can authenticate themselves without being challenged.
-The quick and painless checkout process will benefit cardholders, while merchants can expect up to 66% less cart abandonment rates, according to Visa.
+According to Visa, the quick and painless checkout process will benefit cardholders, while merchants can expect up to 66% less cart abandonment rates.

 A significant selling point for 3DS is that it reduces the risk of fraud.
 This extra layer of security helps merchants accept card payments only from legitimate customers.
 Even if the customer’s card number and card details are used fraudulently, it is less likely that a fraudster would also have access to the cardholder’s 3DS pin or one-time password (OTP).